v8/v8.dev/src/blog/regexp-tier-up.md

 ### New dispatch method

-The RegExp interpreter previously used a simple switch-based dispatch method.
+The RegExp interpreter previously used a simple `switch`-based dispatch method.
 The main disadvantage of this method is that the CPU has a very hard time predicting the next bytecode to execute, resulting in many branch mispredictions, slowing down execution.

 We changed the dispatch method to threaded code in V8 v7.8.
-This method allows the CPU’s branch predictor to predict the next bytecode based on the currently executed bytecode, resulting in less mispredictions.
+This method allows the CPU’s branch predictor to predict the next bytecode based on the currently executed bytecode, resulting in fewer mispredictions.
 In more detail, we use a dispatch table, storing a mapping between each bytecode ID and the address of the handler implementing the bytecode.
-V8's interpreter [Ignition](/docs/ignition) also uses this approach.
-However a big difference between Ignition and the RegExp interpreter is that Ignition's bytecode handlers are written in [CodeStubAssembler](/blog/csa), whereas the whole RegExp interpreter is written in C++ using [computed `goto`s](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) (a GNU extension also supported by clang), which is easier to read and maintain than CSA.
-For compilers that don't support computed gotos, we fall back to the old switch-based dispatch method.
+V8’s interpreter [Ignition](/docs/ignition) also uses this approach.
+However, a big difference between Ignition and the RegExp interpreter is that Ignition’s bytecode handlers are written in [CodeStubAssembler](/blog/csa), whereas the whole RegExp interpreter is written in C++ using [computed `goto`s](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) (a GNU extension also supported by clang), which is easier to read and maintain than CSA.
+For compilers that don’t support computed gotos, we fall back to the old `switch`-based dispatch method.

 ### Bytecode peephole optimization

-Before we talk about bytecode peephole optimization let's look at a motivating example.
+Before we talk about bytecode peephole optimization, let’s look at a motivating example.

 ```js
 const re = /[^_]*/;